etruel/fakturo/readme.txt

 * Added Redirects with Conditions.
 * Some changes on activate & deactivate for better performance.
 * Hide Taxonomies and Custom Post types as invoices from front-en changing its public value to false.
-* Fixes some issues, warnings and errors.
+* Fixes lot of issues, warnings and errors.

 = 0.5 Beta =
 * Added Custom Dashboard with widgets with the most used links and some summaries.